PoorUt/Ml-E2E/README.md

 So, if we make any changes to our code, the automated CI-CD pipeline will continously trigger the deployment to heroku.

+We will use Docker for this project

+Docker -    Provides portability of our code
+            We need to make our code portable and for this we need a container portability -   To run our code in any operating system.
+                            It isolates our code from any underlying operating system Container   -
+            Image       -   We can save our docker image on docker hub